 Who Can Register to Vote

-To register to vote in Florida you must:
+To register to vote in Florida, you must:

-How Do I Register to Vote
+How Can I Register to Vote?

-Mail or deliver the completed form to:
+Mail or deliver completed application to:

 Marion County Election Center